alexa/avs-device-sdk/README.md

-### IMPORTANT NOTE
-Significant changes have been made to the authorization process and the `AlexaClientSDKConfig.json` configuration file in v1.7 of the AVS Device SDK.
-[Click here for update instructions](https://github.com/alexa/avs-device-sdk/wiki/Code-Based-Linking----Configuration-Update-Guide).

-See [release notes](https://github.com/alexa/avs-device-sdk#release-notes-and-known-issues) for a complete list of updates, enhancements, bug fixes, and known issues for this release.

 ### What is the Alexa Voice Service (AVS)?

 The Alexa Voice Service (AVS) enables developers to integrate Alexa directly into their products, bringing the convenience of voice control to any connected device.
 AVS provides developers with access to a suite of resources to quickly and easily build Alexa-enabled products, including APIs, hardware development kits, software development kits, and documentation.